Bathgate: Football

 Bathgate is home to the football club Bathgate Thistle, winners of the Scottish Junior Cup in 2008.
 They play at the Creamery Park and now compete in the East of Scotland Football League.
 Their stadium is also used for activities such as football roadshows.

 Bathgate FC were active between 1893 and 1938 and played at Mill Park.

 Motorsport

 Paul di Resta, former Formula One driver with Sahara Force India and now driving for Mercedes in the DTM touring car series, grew up in the town of Bathgate.
 He won many admirers in his debut F1 season of 2010 and had been tipped to land a seat at a constructor challenging higher up the grid in the coming seasons, but ultimately returned to DTM in 2014 after failing to secure an F1 ride for that season.
 He is cousin to two other notable drivers who also hail from Bathgate—the now-retired multiple IndyCar champion Dario Franchitti and his younger brother Marino, currently racing sports cars in Europe and North America.

 Notable people

-Notable Bathgate residents have included David Tennant (born in Bathgate but raised in Paisley); his father Alexander McDonald, former Moderator of the General Assembly of the Church of Scotland; Sir James Young Simpson, the discoverer of the anaesthetic properties of chloroform; and: